CEO and President

 At SCX, Mr. Schiel is focused on international marketing and business development.

-David Hurst has been a technology entrepreneur for most of his career, having founded multiple successful technology companies.
-He has over 30 years of experience as a software engineer, managing software development teams, developing complex systems and delivering products.
-He has consulted with venture capital firms and advanced technology start-ups, performing technical due diligence and business strategy assessments.
+David Hurst is a technology entrepreneur, having founded multiple successful technology companies.
+He also has over 30 years of experience in software engineering, developing complex systems, managing software development teams, and delivering products.
+He has performed technical due diligence and business strategy assessments for venture capital firms and advanced technology start-ups.
 In 2013, he left the IT industry to follow his passion for space exploration.
-Mr. Hurst founded Orbital Transports to develop the space logistics and orbital infrastructure technologies needed for the emerging space resources economy, and ultimately to support human settlement of the Solar System.
-He performs project management and systems engineering for nanosatellite space missions.
-He has contributed to the INCOSE Space Systems Working Group CubeSat System Reference Model since 2016 and developed MBSE practices for small satellite missions.
-As an advocate of space-related and space-scalable businesses, he founded the NewSpace Chicago community of space entrepreneurs and others engaged in building commercial space ventures in Chicago.
-He has received 4 patents.
-He graduated from Northwestern University with a BS in Electrical Engineering and Computer Science.
+Mr. Hurst founded Orbital Transports to develop the space logistics and orbital infrastructure technologies needed for the emerging economy of space resources—and ultimately support human settlement of the Solar System.
+Mr. Hurst performs systems engineering and project management for small satellite space missions.
+He is a contributor to the INCOSE Space Systems Working Group CubeSat System Reference Model and develops MBSE practices for small satellite missions.
+As an advocate of space-related and space-scalable business, he founded the NewSpace Chicago community of space entrepreneurs and others engaged in building commercial space ventures in Chicago.
+Mr. Hurst graduated from Northwestern University with a BS in Electrical Engineering and Computer Science and has received four patents.

-At SCX, Mr. Hurst is focused on technical project planning, specifying the total system (launch, docking, transfers), and identifying and coordinating industry partners.
+At SCX, Mr. Hurst is focused on engineering for launch, docking and transfer systems, technical project planning, and identifying and coordinating industry partners.

 Daniel Faber, co-founder, and Chief Executive Officer of Orbit Fab is a pioneer of space technologies and mining.
 Mr. Faber has leveraged his experience as an entrepreneur and engineer to draw together key emerging players from diverse technology fields to launch new businesses and new industries.